-CONCURRENCES: Interim County Administrator and County Attorney
+CONCURRENCES: County Administrator and County Attorney

-ALTERNATIVES: If the resolution is not approved, it will be necessary to eliminate the public facilities and projects to be funded from the series of new money bonds as detailed in the Capital Improvement Plan.
+ALTERNATIVES: If the resolution is not approved, it will be necessary to eliminate the public facilities and projects to be funded from the bonds as detailed in the Capital Improvement Plan.
 Also, it will be necessary to determine alternative funding for such public facilities and projects already in progress.
-Depending on market conditions at the time of sale, the County could forego potential debt service savings if refunding bonds are not issued.

-ATTACHMENTS: Resolution, schedule of public facilities and projects to be funded from the new money series of bonds, and draft Preliminary Official Statement.
+ATTACHMENTS: Resolution, schedule of public facilities and projects to be funded from the bonds, and draft Preliminary Official Statement.
 (Financial Statements and Supplemental Schedules together with Report of Independent Public Accountants available online at www.washco-md.net under Budget and Finance Department.)